 What you should always keep in mind…

-#1 First of all, the thing we can’t stress enough: in order to create an attractive serie of images, you need consistency.
+1. First of all, the thing we can’t stress enough: in order to create an attractive series of images, you need consistency.
 Keep the same style to avoid chaos or a messy and unprofessional look.

 You can for example always use the same neutral background; use a black-and-white filter; always blur the background; use the same accessory in every picture; etc. The possibilities are endless, but a cohesive element is mandatory if you want to look professional.

-#3 Don’t use zoom!
+3. Don’t use the zoom!
 Even if you have a smartphone with amazing camera technology, once you zoom, you lose a lot of quality.
-There are two simple solutions for this.
+There are two simple solutions to this.
 You can either just get closer to your subject.
-Or, if that’s impossible, simply crop your picture afterwards.
+Or, if that’s impossible, simply crop your picture afterward.
 Trust us on this one!

-#7 Take multiple shots.
-It is just a mathematic thing.
+7. Take multiple shots.
+It is just a mathematical thing.
 The more pictures you take, the more chance one of them is your perfect image.
-Tip for Iphone-users: just hold your camera button to take multiple pictures in a row.
-Live photo or Motion photo – a sort of short video of multiple still images – are also a great way to capture the perfect moment on your camera, unfortunately only available on Iphone and the newer versions of Samsung Galaxy.
+Tip for iPhone-users: just hold your camera button to take multiple pictures in a row.
+Live photo or Motion photo – a sort of short video of multiple still images – is also a great way to capture the perfect moment on your camera, unfortunately only available on iPhone and the newer versions of Samsung Galaxy.

 Choose your subject

 Every website is different.
 Whether you want to shoot portraits of your employees for your ‘meet the team’ page or pictures of your products for your product page, with the right tricks you will do absolutely fine.